aerospike/aerospike-client-python/doc/client.rst

 Both :class:`str` and :class:`unicode` values are converted by the client into UTF-8 encoded strings for storage on the aerospike server.
-Read methods such as :meth:`get`, :meth:`query`, :meth:`scan` and
+Read methods such as :meth:`~aerospike.Client.get`, :meth:`~aerospike.Client.query`, :meth:`~aerospike.Client.scan` and
-:meth:`operate` will return that data as UTF-8 encoded :class:`str`
+:meth:`~aerospike.Client.operate` will return that data as UTF-8 encoded :class:`str` values.
-values.
 To get a :class:`unicode` you will need to manually decode.

 .. warning::